jtebert/document-everything/_programming/python-packaging.md

 Right now, we have a lot of manual steps to create a new version of your package, which means a lot of steps to forget or mess up.
 If we automate it, we can avoid that.

 Here we'll use [Travis CI](https://travis-ci.com) (which stands for continuous integration).
-This lets you automate code-related tasks by connecting it to your Github, such as running tests, compiling documentation, and (in our case) creating releases.
+This lets you automate code-related tasks by connecting it to your GitHub, such as running tests, compiling documentation, and (in our case) creating releases.

 Travis CI provides some useful documentation here: for [setting up Travis with Python](https://docs.travis-ci.com/user/languages/python/) and [deploying to PyPi](https://docs.travis-ci.com/user/deployment/pypi/).

-First, we need to connect our Github repo to Travis. ([Here's a tutorial](https://docs.travis-ci.com/user/tutorial/), if you don't like reading my version.)
-When you go to [travis-ci.com](https://travis-ci.com), log in with your Github and follow the prompts.
+First, we need to connect our GitHub repo to Travis. ([Here's a tutorial](https://docs.travis-ci.com/user/tutorial/), if you don't like reading my version.)
+When you go to [travis-ci.com](https://travis-ci.com), log in with your GitHub and follow the prompts.
 You can either activate it for all repositories, or just this project.
 (It won't do anything to your other repositories unless you set them up like below.)

 In order for Travis to know what to do with our repository, we'll include a `.travis.yml` file in the root of the repository.
 Travis will spin up a virtual machine with the specifications you give it and run the commands you request of it.
 This file will tell Travis the configuration and what you want it to do.
 Here's what the basics look like: (we'll add on to this in a moment)